sam-hearst/two_circles_case_study/readme.md

 4. Final table

 For this table I am going to join all the data from seats and customers into orders, and that should be the final table that I will use in my visualizations.
 I want no fanning in this table, and I also want information on only rows where there is information from all three tables so I will be using an inner join.
 This table will be located here: `final_models/final.sql`

+# Part 2: Data Analysis

+## C.

+A dataset that could supplement the data that I already have would be one that goes into more detail about the events that are being described here.
+I'm working with a client and I want to understand how to increase ticket sales for different shows.
+I think something that could have been very helpful would be to have more metadata on the shows that this data is representing.
+If I were to get that data then I would be more able to analyze with shows are bringing in the most sales, customes, and tickets.
+Then I could start to look at how to improve those numbers, and which events need more attention.